guziks/warp4j/README.md

 # Warp4j

-Turn JAR (java archive) into self-contained executable.
+Turn JAR (java archive) into self-contained executable in a single command.

 ## Features

-- automatically downloads java runtimes
+- downloads java runtimes automatically
-- creates runtimes optimized for your application
+- makes runtimes optimized for your application
 - creates self-contained binaries for Linux, macOS and Windows using [warp-packer](https://github.com/dgiagio/warp)
+- works on Linux, macOS and Windows (with Windows Subsystem for Linux)
+- supports cross "compilation"

 ## TL;DR